Beyond 12 Hours Reperfusion Alternative Evaluation Trial - BRAVE-2

 Presented by Dr. Adnan Kastrati at the March 2005 ACC Annual Scientific Session, Orlando, FL.

-Clinical Topics: Anticoagulation Management, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Aortic Surgery, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging
+Clinical Topics: Anticoagulation Management, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging

 Keywords: Coronary Artery Disease, Myocardial Infarction, Stroke, Tomography, Emission-Computed, Single-Photon, Heparin, Low-Molecular-Weight, Heparin, Ticlopidine, Immunoglobulin Fab Fragments, Angioplasty, Balloon, Coronary, Stents, Coronary Angiography, Chest Pain, Coronary Artery Bypass, Diabetes Mellitus